cardonabits/haxo-hw/docs/manual/manual.md

  --notemap-file /usr/share/haxo/notemap.json \
  --notemap-file /usr/share/haxo/notemap_c_instrument.json \

-<a name="#howto-tigger-action"></a>
+<a name="#howto-tigger-shutdown"></a>

-#### Howto trigger an action using fingering
+#### The non-existent Shutdown command

-TODO Work in Progress....
+Some time ago there existed a [shutdown command](https://github.com/cardonabits/haxo-rs/commit/9a9a84b224fc8a8fe0d9163508b1aee2d814d735) but it was removed as it was easy to trigger accidentally while playing.

-Some time ago there existed a [key combination to trigger the shutdown](https://github.com/cardonabits/haxo-rs/commit/9a9a84b224fc8a8fe0d9163508b1aee2d814d735).
+Now that we have more robust method to enter Command Mode that is much harder to trigger accidentally, maybe we should bring back the shutdown command.
+If you want it, feel free to open an issue, or even better, a Pull Request.
  <a name="appendix"></a>

 ## Appendix